orcasgit/django-fitbit/intraday-support-docs.md

 Planned changes

+- Add last_intraday_data_from_when or similar field to UserFitbit
+- Rewrite get_intraday_data to use appropriate python-fitbit function and to update/maintain last_intraday_data field.
+        - Also to ask for a time range instead of a full day of data.

 Have fitbit listener view call a different task depending on if data is intraday or not.
 Probably need to add fitapp subscriptions value for test settings?

 Unknown number of new settings introduced in fork of django-fitbit I have yet to figure out how FITAPP_SUBSCRIPTIONS is set in Maptrek.